Dragonslayer (1981 film): Vermithrax Pejorative

 Guillermo del Toro has stated that along with Maleficent in Sleeping Beauty, Vermithrax is his favorite cinematic dragon.
 He further stated that: "One of the best and one of the strongest landmarks [of dragon movies] that almost nobody can overcome is Dragonslayer.
 The design of Vermithrax Pejorative is perhaps one of the most perfect creature designs ever made."

-A Song of Ice and Fire author George R. R. Martin once ranked it the fifth best fantasy film of all time, and called Vermithrax "the best dragon ever put on film [with] the coolest dragon name".
+A Song of Ice and Fire author George R. R. Martin once ranked it the fifth-best fantasy film of all time, and called Vermithrax "the best dragon ever put on film [with] the coolest dragon name".
 Vermithrax is mentioned as an Easter egg in a list of dragons' names in the fourth episode of that book series adaptation, Game of Thrones.
 Fantasy author Alex Bledsoe stated: "...everyone has a 'first dragon', the one that awoke their sense of wonder about the creatures.
-For many it's Anne McCaffrey's elaborate world of Pern, where genetically-engineered intelligent dragons bond with their riders; for others it's Smaug in The Hobbit, guarding his hoard deep in a cave.
+For many it's Anne McCaffrey's elaborate world of Pern, where genetically engineered intelligent dragons bond with their riders; for others, it's Smaug in The Hobbit, guarding his hoard deep in a cave.
 But for me, it was the awesome Vermithrax from the 1981 film, Dragonslayer."

 During filming of Return of the Jedi, in which Ian McDiarmid, who portrays minor character Brother Jacopus in Dragonslayer, stars as the film's main antagonist, Emperor Palpatine, the ILM crew jokingly placed a model of Vermithrax in the arms of the Rancor model and took a picture.
 The picture was included in the book Star Wars: Chronicles.
 A creature based on the appearance of this dragon appears in one of Jabba the Hutt's creature pens in Inside the Worlds of Star Wars Trilogy.

 Related media

-A novelization Dragonslayer was written by Wayland Drew that delves deeper into the background of many of the characters.
+A novelization, Dragonslayer, was written by Wayland Drew, that delves deeper into the background of many of the characters.

-Marvel Comics published three formats of Dragonslayer adaptations in 1981.
-All were by the same team.
-These were a magazine-size issue, a two-issue standard comic size adaptation, and a paperback format (Marvel Illustrated) of the two comic books in 160 pages, due to the smaller pages.
+Marvel Comics published three formats of Dragonslayer adaptations in 1981; all were by the same team.
+These were a magazine-sized issue, a two-issue standard comic-sized adaptation, and a paperback format (Marvel Illustrated) of the two comic books in 160 pages, due to the smaller pages.
 Credits include writer Dennis O'Neil, and artists Marie Severin and John Tartaglione, in Marvel Super Special #20.

 Simulations Publications, Inc. produced the board game Dragonslayer, designed by Brad Hessel and Redmond A. Simonsen.

 Australian label Southern Cross initially released an unauthorized soundtrack album in 1983 on LP (a boxed audiophile pressing, at 45 rpm), and in 1990 on CD.
 The first official and improved CD release came in 2010 by U.S. label La-La Land Records.
 The new album features newly mastered audio from the original LCR (Left-Center-Right) mix, previously unreleased source music, and alternative takes.